liyibing28/liyibing28.github.io/_posts/科研/2019-05-10-Fast-Cut-and-Choose-Based-Protocols.md

 modified在于 here the receiver can obtain both values in an unknown number of transfers, as it desires.
 Therefore we need to introduce a mechanism enabling the receiver to prove to the sender in which transfers it did not receive both values, in a way that it cannot cheat.

+### what's the main idea of paper 21

+In paper 21, it was shown that when s circuits are sent and half of them are opened, the probability that P1can cheat is at most 2−0.311s.

 ### Analysis of protocol